 The time to compute a node is the maximum of the times to compute its children, plus the time computing the node itself.
-Assuming all operations take a similar time, the longest path from the root to a leaf is proportional to the optimal running time with parallelization (ignoring overheads and assuming all processes can run in parallel).
-Synchronization is required to preserve correctness, but it also introduces overheads that add to the overall cost of parallelization.
+Assuming all operations take a similar time, the longest path from the root to a leaf is proportional to the optimal running time with parallelization (ignoring overhead and assuming all processes can run in parallel).